Kanaisabhi/PlayerTracker-Cvision_project/report.md

 ## 🔍 Overview

-This project was part of the internship assignment from Liat.ai to test real-world problem-solving in computer vision.
+This project was part to test real-world problem-solving in computer vision.
 The objective was to identify and track football players using object detection, ensuring consistent IDs even if they leave and re-enter the frame.

 ---